Director of Community Outreach

 M.P.A., Rutgers University; B.A. in Sociology, Montclair State University

-Ms. Scott-Pickens is currently the Director of Community Outreach and is an Adjunct Professor at the School for the School of Criminal Justice (SCJ) at Rutgers University in Newark.
 Recently, she was the Deputy Executive Director SCJ’s Police Institute.
-The Police Institute served as the Neutral Convener for several community and law enforcement collaborations including; the Greater Newark Safer Cities, the Serious and Violent Offender Re-Entry Initiatives, Operation CeaseFire, the Gun Strategy, Newark Violence Reduction Initiative, and four of the five Fugitive Safe Surrender programs held in NJ; Newark, New Brunswick, Atlantic City and Jersey City where NJ leads the nation in serving more than 17,000 participants.
+The Police Institute served as the Neutral Convener for several community and law enforcement collaborations; the Greater Newark Safer Cities, the Serious and Violent Offender Re-Entry Initiatives, Operation Cease-Fire, the Gun Strategy, Newark Violence Reduction Initiative, and four of the five Fugitive Safe Surrender programs held in NJ; Newark, New Brunswick, Atlantic City and Jersey City where NJ leads the nation in serving more than 17,000 participants.

-Ms. Scott-Pickens has worked for some of Newark’s premiere non-profit organizations including; the Advocates for Children of New Jersey, Unified Vailsburg Services Organization, Newark Fighting Back Partnership Inc. and Community Agencies Corp of NJ.
+Scott-Pickens has worked for some of Newark’s premiere non-profit organizations; the Advocates for Children of New Jersey, Unified Vailsburg Services Organization, Newark Fighting Back Partnership Inc. and Community Agencies Corp of NJ and a member of the National Organization of Black Law Enforcement Executives (NOBLE) and a Board member of the Newark School of the Arts.
 She has also held positions in both state and local government.
 Ms. Pickens is a committed community advocate for children and families and has been involved in the development of several publications, grants and articles on behalf of the Newark’s children and families.
 She served two terms as co-chair of the Essex Vicinage’s Advisory Committee on Minority Concerns.
 In addition, she has also been a Board Member of the US Department of Justice’s COPS Office’s Policing Resource Advisory Board appointed by the then Clinton Administration.
 She is an active member of various organizations involved in criminal and social justice on both the local and national levels.

-Ms. Scott-Pickens has received numerous awards and recognitions for her work and holds a BA in Sociology from Montclair State University and a Master Degree in Public Administration from Rutgers University.
+Ms. Scott-Pickens has received numerous awards and recognitions for her work and holds a BA in Sociology from Montclair State University and an MA Degree in Public Affairs and Administration from Rutgers University.